 Op-ed by Ben Jealous

-~ Ben Jealous serves as president of People For the American Way and Professor of the Practice at the University of Pennsylvania.
+~ Ben Jealous is incoming executive director of the Sierra Club, America’s largest and most influential grassroots environmental organization, and professor of practice at the University of Pennsylvania.
 A New York Times best-selling author, his next book “Never Forget Our People Were Always Free” will be published by Harper Collins in January 2023.